josephine-c/Rails_Assessment/README.md

 **7. Identify and describe the production database setup (i.e. postgres instance).**

+running postgres - how you setup the database - onto heroko and seed into db

 **8. Describe the architecture of your App.**

 Users can be both a purchaser and/or a courier/deliverer, tables are made for the orders/listings which are linked to the shops and transactions are made through a 3rd party Web app Stripe.